momar082026/Module-21-deep-learning-challenge/README.md

 # Compiling, Training, and Evaluating the Model

 I have selected 80 neurons for my first hidden_layer1 and 30 neurons for my second hidden_layer2.
 The number of neurons in my hidden layers (80 and 30) controls the capacity of the model.
 I have chosen it because it is a reasonable starting point for experimentation.
 If I added more neurons, the model can learn faster, but it might also be prone to overfitting.
-I have chosen the ReLU and Sigmoid activation functions in hidden and output layers because it helps models train faster.
+I have chosen the ReLU and Sigmoid activation functions in hidden and output layers because it allows the model to learn faster non-linear patterns in the data.
+The output layer uses a sigmoid activation function, which is great for binary classification as it outputs a probability score between 0 and 1.

+# Model Performance:

+loss: 0.5589
+Accuracy: 0.7233

-I Achieved a model Performance of about 75%.
-I did so by adding a third_hidden_layer of 10 neurons to see if the model accuracy improved.
-For some reason, the model accuraccy did not increase much.
+I Achieved a model Performance of 73%, which is less than the required 75% target.
+It tried to increase the models performance by adding a third_hidden_layer of 10 neurons to see if the model accuracy improved.
+After trying several times, the model's accuraccy did not increase, so I dceided to leave it at the 73% target.

+# Summary

+The deep learning model achieved an accuracy of 73%, a solid performance but slightly below the target.
+To improve, we could consider using advanced models like Random Forest or XGBoost, which are effective for classification tasks with structured data.
+Alternatively, we could continue optimizing the current model by fine-tuning hyperparameters.
+With further refinement, this model could reach the 75% accuracy target and enhance the Alphabet Soup nonprofit foundation's ability to predict successful funding applicants.